Pregnancy

 However, despite this lack of evidence, you will find the majority of places will not accept you for a message until you are passed your first trimester.

-This may be to avoid any potential liability should a miscarriage occur after a pregnant woman receives a massage.
+This may be to avoid any potential liability should a miscarriage occur after a pregnant woman receives treatment.

 Are Foot Massages Safe During The Third Trimester?